Lapin0t/phd-manuscript/main/03_substitution.typ

 most convincing reason is that storing sequences as singly-linked lists and membership proofs as unary numbers is not computationally efficient.
-When efficient execution is a concern, one typically chooses an off-the-shelf finite map datastructure such as binary trees, which enjoy logarithmic time lookup and logarithmic size membership proofs.
+When efficient execution is a concern, one typically chooses an off-the-shelf finite map data structure such as binary trees, which enjoy logarithmic time lookup and logarithmic size membership proofs.

 Although I like to imagine that my Coq development makes sound computational